 Spray poisoning is not a frequent problem, but when large numbers of dead bees are discovered at the hive, with distressed and odd behaving bees on the ground, it may be that there has been a spray incident.
 Spray liaison schemes exist but they don't always work in practice, it helps to be on good terms with the local farmers and know when they are going to spray.
 Simply shutting the bees in the night before and keeping them confined for a day averts disaster.
 To confirm a spray incident, collect dead bees and send them to SASA in a paper bag.

 By far the most persistent pest of our honeybees currently is the Varroa mite (Varroa destructor).
 It arrived on our shores in 1992 and is now endemic across all of mainland UK.
 The parasitic mites live of the life blood of the bees and utilise the brood nest and larvae to breed.
-Not only do they severely effect the growth and performance of adult bees, they also carry and transmit other infections to and through your colony.
+Not only do they severely effect the growth and performance of adult bees, they also carry and transmit other infections and viruses to and through your colony.
 They will also transfer from bee to bee while in their phoretic stage and consequently from colony to colony.
 Left untreated for this pest a colony will eventually succumb and completely collapse.
 Managing for varroa involves planning year round treatments to reduce their populations down to a level that does not harm your colonies by using different treatments at different times of the year.
 Unfortunately there is no quick fix or permanent solution.
 Use the Varroasis page for info on the disease and how to manage it.
 There is also helpful information on BeeBase for managing this and other diseases.

 Regular observations and inspections are key to monitoring the health of your colonies.
 Know the signs of healthy brood and bee behaviour across the seasons, be on the lookout for anything unusual.
 Carry out systematic inspections of every colony, checking colony activity, hive component condition and security, amount of bees in the hive, inspect and examine the brood nest, replace old or blackened comb with new foundation by closing the gap and placing new foundation at the end.
 Inspect the floor debris or removable inspection board for signs of pests and abnormalities.